-- a. to consider any request from another PU Manufacturer; and/or - to supply, under reasonable commercial conditions, a part meeting the applicant's specifications. - 5.3.7 Any non-ERS energy storage and components supplied by it will be considered an ancillary and subject to Article 5.14.1. - 5.3.8 No DC voltage bus above 60V is permitted outside of the ES main enclosure, except for the sole purpose of injection and ignition or for charging or discharging of the energy store from an off-board charger.
+- a. to consider any request from another PU Manufacturer ; and/or - b. to supply, under reasonable commercial conditions, a part meeting the applicant's specifications. - 5.3.7 Any non-ERS energy storage and components supplied by it will be considered an ancillary and subject to Article 5.14.1.